tokland/shoogle/README.md

 * Exposes agnostically all the services in the API.
 * Provides infrastructure for the Oauth2 authentication (console or QT/GTK browser).
-* Shows info so you can build the JSON requests.
+* Shows information from the Google Discovery API to help build the JSON requests.
-* Credentials for scopes (separated by profiles) are stored for later use.
+* Credentials for scopes (separated by profiles).

-## Install

-## Configure the API and secret keys
+## Setup: configure the API and secret keys

 * You must enable the services you want to use and create the required keys or secret file in the [API Manager](https://console.developers.google.com/apis/).
 Each service has its own policies, check the Google documentation for more details.